-Typical things to watch for on the performance of your system are going to be displayed on your inverter or on your monitoring website.
+Typical things to watch for on the performance of your system are going to be displayed on your solar pv inverter or on your monitoring website.

 If you have a central inverter, it’s either going to be inside or outside your house, and make sure to walk by it once a month and take a look at what it’s doing in the middle of the day.

 If you have a green light, green is good.
 It means that everything is working, and it’s performing as it should be.

 If you have a red light, that’s bad, and it could be that there is a fault in the system, or a problem with the inverter.
 Make sure to give us a call if you see a red light during the daytime when it’s supposed to be producing.